Kong/gateway-operator/keps/0001-managed-gateways.md

 - enable deploying the KIC configured to manage any number `Gateways` (resolves historical [KIC#702][kic702])
 - enable automated blue/green upgrades of Kong (and KIC)
 - stay in spec with [Operator Framework][ofrm] standards so that we can be published on [operatorhub][ohub]
+- provide easy defaults for deployment while also enabling power users

 [gosdk]:https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/
 [gwapis]:https://github.com/kubernetes-sigs/gateway-api